felifluid/bachelorarbeit/thesis/chapters/background.typ

 $ G(psi, s, theta) = q(psi) s - g(psi, theta) $

 Note, that this is now a function of $theta$ instead of $s$.
-However, at constant $psi$, every poloidal position is uniquely defined by either its angle $theta$ or its $s$ coordinate. // Stimmt das?? also... ist s(theta,psi) bilinear für psi const?
+However, at constant $psi$, every poloidal position is uniquely defined by either its angle $theta$ or its $s$ coordinate.
 Hence, $g(psi,theta)$ can be expressed as $g(psi, s)$ for constant $psi$.

 One can also find, that for $psi="const"$ the function $g(psi, s)$ must be periodic in $s$.